Montclair NAACP Monthly Meetings:

 Civil Rights Commission Meeting:

-The Montclair Civil Rights Commission meetings on the 3rd Thursday of every month. at 7:30 p.m. in the Montclair Municipal Building second floor conference room, 205 Claremont Ave, Montclair, NJ.
+Meetings of the Montclair Civil Rights Commission are held on the 3rd Thursday of every month. at 7:30 p.m. in the Montclair Municipal Building second floor conference room, 205 Claremont Ave, Montclair, NJ.

 Why is it important, particularly for communities of color, to participate in the 2020 Census?